 Clinical studies of The Pillar Procedure have shown that 80% of patients saw significant improvement related to their sleep apnea, a noticeable reduction in snoring, and better quality of sleep resulting in higher energy levels and less daytime sleepiness.

-If you would like to learn more about this in-office treatment for snoring using the Pillar Procedure, please call our office at 817-332-8848 to set up an appointment or submit an online appointment request.
+If you would like to learn more about this in-office treatment for snoring using the Pillar Procedure, please schewdule an appointment with one of our physicians at Fort Worth ENT & Sinus by completing an online appointment request or phone 817-332-8848.